Frank Lloyd Wright’s architectural masterpiece Fallingwater is just over an hour’s drive from Pittsburgh. Shutterstock

 While you’re out there, stop into Washington, a sizable college town with a vibrant dining scene.

-How to get there from Pittsburgh: Drive along 79 S for 30 minutes until you reach Exit 40.
+How to get there from Pittsburgh: The drive along 79 S takes about 30 minutes until you reach Exit 40.

 7. Conquer the slopes at Seven Springs Resort